 A Humble Beginning

-On Thanksgiving Day, 1995, with no money, staff or formal plan, The Shepherd’s Way housed its first family, a mother, father and five month-old baby girl who had no place to spend the night, and no baby food.
-Using rooms at various hotels, paid for by volunteers, The Shepherd’s Way began housing families.
-TSW elected a board and was incorporated as a 501(c)(3) tax exempt, not-for-profit corporation with the State of Florida in March, 1996.
+On Thanksgiving Day of that year, with no money, staff or formal plan, The Shepherd’s Way housed its first family, a mother, father and five-month-old baby girl who had no place to spend the night, and no baby food.
+Using rooms at various hotels paid by volunteers, The Shepherd’s Way began housing families.

 Engaging the Community

-On August 22, 2010, eight of the largest churches in the Fort Lauderdale area joined together, in partnership with The Shepherd’s Way, to launch HOPE South Florida.
-The idea was, and is, to work collectively to “Build Hope, Build Housing and Build Community” as part of a holistic response to homelessness.
+In 2010, eight of the largest churches in the Fort Lauderdale area joined with The Shepherd’s Way to launch HOPE South Florida.
+The idea, then and now, is to work collectively to “Build Hope, Housing and Community” as part of a holistic approach to homelessness.

-Today, HOPE South Florida continues to grow and gain momentum as more churches, businesses and individuals seek to engage with us.
-Using their time, talent and resources, they benefit those who find themselves homeless in our community.
+Today, HOPE South Florida continues to grow and gain momentum as more churches, businesses and individuals seek to be part of the solution.
+Contributing their time, talent and resources, they help us transform the lives of those who once found themselves homeless.

 In many ways, our story is just getting started.
 Join us, and let’s fill it with hope, purpose, and compassion in action.